-Dr. Blakely's co-author, Ronald Dolon, Ed.D., is also employed at Ball State University as a professor of social work.
-In addition to his teaching and research experience, Dr. Dolon has served as an adult protective services investigator, a caseworker for the Department of Public Welfare, and as a school social worker.
+Ronald Dolon, Ed.D, is employed at Ball State University as a professor of social work and faculty member of the Indiana Victim Assistance Academy.
+In addition to his teaching and research experience, Dr. Dolon has served as an adult protective services investigator, a caseworker for the Department of Public Welfare, a school social worker, and a mental health consultant.
 Currently, he serves as a consultant to various agencies dealing with elder abuse and victim advocacy.
+His research areas include older battered women, caregiving, and humor as stress management.